 But in your mind you have a vision of who you want to become.

 You want to unleash your inner greatness.

 There is only one way for you to reach the goals you have set out for yourself.
 You have to absolutely destroy the current version of yourself to become what you want to become.

 I had to destroy the older version of myself in order to become a successful fitness professional.

-I had to sacrifice normal sleep in order to consistently write articles and film/edit videos.
+I had to sacrifice normal sleep and my training performance in order to consistently write articles and film/edit videos.

 I had to sacrifice spending money on things that I wanted in order to save money, build my credit, and to buy useful things for my business like new training tools.